Allison Miller

-Allison Miller is an American actress.
-She is best known for playing Michelle Benjamin on the NBC series Kings, Skye Tate on the Fox series Terra Nova, and Carrie on the NBC series Go On.
+Allison Miller (born September 2, 1985) is an American actress.
+She is best known for playing Michelle Benjamin on the NBC series Kings, Skye Tate on the Fox series Terra Nova, Carrie on the NBC series Go On, and Dr. Maggie Bloom in ABC's A Million Little Things.
 She starred as Laura Larson on the Syfy television series Incorporated.
-She is currently starring in ABC's A Million Little Things.

 Early life

 Miller was born in Rome, Italy, to American parents Margo and John Winn Miller.
 Her father is the former publisher of The Olympian newspaper in Olympia, Washington.

 During her childhood, Miller moved often, growing up mostly in Lexington, Kentucky, before starting high school in State College, Pennsylvania, and finishing at Maclay School in Tallahassee, Florida.

 Miller briefly attended Boston University before attending Rhodes College for her freshman year, and then transferring to the University of Florida in Gainesville.
 She is a member of Kappa Delta sorority, and was featured in a story in Kappa Delta's newsletter The Angelos.

 In 2006, Miller dropped out of college and moved to Hollywood to pursue her acting career full-time.
 She has training in voice and tap, jazz, and modern dance.
 She is a mezzo-soprano and plays the piano and the guitar.
-She is proficient in Spanish and French.
+She is proficient in Italian and French.